The Rock Scene of The Sixties

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

 Actually he was much more than a founding member.
 First of all he was a guitarist and originator of Pink Floyd's first and most original (LP) record: "Piper at the Gates of Dawn".
-It was a complete breakaway from everything previously heard on the pop-scene.
-Immediately it reached status as a classic up among the chosen few.

 On a personal level Barret was the lonely wolf.
 Furthermore he had psychic difficulties, which got even worse as he started to experiment with mindblowing chemicals.
 This was also the reason he had to leave the group at an early stage of their career.
-The following solo projects from his hand were even more original, compared to the days of Floyd: "The Madcap Laughs Again" and "Barrett" were both very original.

-Syd Barrett pages
+Syd Barrett (Wikipedia)

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn